 Elise Tillinghast is the executive director of the Center for Northern Woodlands Education, and the managing editor of The Outside Story column.
 She lives in Thetford, Vermont with her husband Tig, daughter Lucy, son Turner and Fly the Dog.
 A former lawyer, Elise volunteers for several local nonprofits and helps out with the family sugaring business.
 She enjoys long walks in her woodlot, home to moose, bears and an ever-expanding beaver empire.

-Outside of her Northern Woodlands work, she has served on the board of Safeline, enjoys her survival-of-the-fittest flower gardens, and a good laugh.
+Outside of her Northern Woodlands work, she has served on the board of Safeline, is a hospice volunteer, enjoys her survival-of-the-fittest flower gardens and learning from her kids.

-Amy's cabinetmaker husband Bill and she both work in their hometown.
-She feels very fortunate to have a job she loves in the place she feels most connected: a rural Northeastern town where there are thousands more trees than cars.
+Amy's cabinetmaker husband Bill works in their hometown.
+She feels very fortunate to have a short commute to a job she loves in the place she feels most connected: a rural Northeastern town where there are thousands more trees than cars.

-Emily's role as operations coordinator/web manager includes subscription services, website/digital media management, eduational outreach, and conference coordination.
+Emily's role as operations coordinator/web manager includes subscription services, website/digital media management, eduational outreach, and event coordination.
 A graduate of Hampshire College, she has worked for several nonprofits including Canterbury Shaker Village, the Fells Historic Estate and Gardens, the Hitchcock Center for the Environment, and the Montshire Museum of Science, and served on the boards of Enfield Shaker Museum and Vermont SWEEP.
-She does her best to fill her non-work hours with as much music, nature, dance, and community as possible.
+Emily lives with her son Arlo in Corinth, Vermont.

 Patrick White is the assistant editor of Northern Woodlands magazine.
 He has written about trees and woodlots for a number of different publications over the years and enjoys asking questions of the experts.
 Patrick's first memories of the woods are from going to work with his father, a (now retired) county forester in Vermont.
 He lives with his wife, Tamara, and son, Aidan, on a 60-acre woodlot and Christmas tree farm in Middlesex, Vermont.
 When not writing, editing, or shearing trees, Patrick is likely to be found at some sort of youth sports event.
 Or at home repairing something.